Detergents Test Kits

 The CHEMetrics test kits for for the determination of Detergents (anionic surfactants, MBAS) in aqueous solutions are based on patented Self-Filling Reagent Ampoule technology, and employ the Methylene Blue method.
 Premixed.
 Premeasured.
 Precise.
 Each CHEMets kit contains 30 tests (Vacu-vials contain 20 tests).
 Suitable for pharmaceutical industry as well as residential water testing.

 The methylene blue active substances (MBAS) method is used in a 3-minute procedure to measure anionic detergents in the 0-3 ppm (mg/l) range.
 The procedure features a unique extraction/sampling technique that eliminates several steps required in other test procedures and provides increased sensitivity.

-Anionic detergents react with methylene blue to form a blue-colored complex that is extracted into an immiscible organic solvent.
-Results are expressed in ppm (mg/l) as linear alkylbenzene sulfonate (LAS), equivalent weight 325.
+Anionic detergents react with methylene blue to form a blue-coloured complex that is extracted into an immiscible organic solvent.
+Results are expressed in ppm (mg/l) as linear alkylbenzene sulphonate (LAS), equivalent weight 325.

 USEPA Methods for Chemical Analysis of Water and Wastes, Method 425.1 (1983).